 FLEXIBILITY: SOLUTION OR NEW PROBLEM?

-Flexibility is considered one of the key resources of modern knowledge work.
-However, in the debate about working from home, it is often overlooked that flexible working models have not only a spatial dimension but also a temporal one.
-This means that we not only work in different locations, but increasingly at different times (Wessels et al., 2019).
 Many of these patterns arise from autonomous decisions made by employees.
-Research on temporal and spatial flexibility shows that employees benefit when they have a say in when and where they do their work.
-At the same time, this newfound freedom presents many with challenges: work and leisure time become blurred, work locations overlap, boundaries are lost.
-Studies also suggest that employees often plan their work locations less rationally than assumed: decisions are based on personal routines, team structures or situational preferences rather than a consistent analysis of the task at hand (Kurzmann et al., 2025).
-Too much freedom of choice can lead to additional stress: constant availability, blurred boundaries or the feeling of having to be present in several places at once.
-Too much freedom of choice can lead to additional stress: constant availability, blurred boundaries, or the feeling of having to be present in several places at once.
-This increases the pressure to think more carefully about which environment really supports the task at hand and what conditions organisations should provide to make these decisions easier.
+Research on temporal and spatial flexibility shows that employees benefit when they have a say in when and where they work.
+At the same time, this newly gained freedom presents challenges for many: boundaries between work and leisure blur, work locations overlap, and clear limits are lost.
+Studies also suggest that employees often plan their work locations less rationally than assumed.
+Decisions tend to be guided by personal routines, team structures or situational preferences rather than by a systematic analysis of the task at hand (Kurzmann et al., 2025).
+Too much freedom of choice can lead to additional strain: constant availability, blurred boundaries, or the feeling of having to be present in several places at once.
+This increases the pressure to think more carefully about which environment truly supports the task at hand and which conditions organisations should provide to make such decisions easier.

 SPATIAL CONSEQUENCES: WHEN TIME AND SPACE DECOUPLE